 Most activity trackers these days automatically track your resting heart-rate.
 They also provide you with a historical record which you can tap into to see how your readings are changing over time.

 Essential reading: Importance of following your resting heart rate readings

 This type of information is particularly important when it comes to running or cycling.
 Your body has 5 heart rate zones.
 Not many people however know what their heart rate is, or where it should really be.
 This means that often, they are not training in the most efficient way to achieve their goals.
 All top athlete’s heart rate train, as they know this will help them to reach their top potential in the shortest amount of time possible.

 Essential reading: Heart rate zone training with wearables

 Heart rate sensors are a standard offering for new fitness devices.
 These work around the clock so there’s nothing for you to do apart from wear the fitness tracker or smartwatch.

 Don’t expect perfect heart rate readings, though, from a wrist-based heart rate monitor.
 Particularly when you engage in high intensity activity.
 If you are really serious about heart-rate zone training, you will be better off with a chest strap.

-Most fitness trackers do more than just track activity.
-Some, for example, sync with your smartphone to provide you with email, text message or social media notifications.
-They can be used to remind you of important events of calendar appointments, too.
-Others offer contactless payments.
+The majority of fitness trackers do more than just monitor activity.
+Some, for example, connect to your smartphone to send you email, text message, or social media notifications.
+They can also serve as a reminder of important events or calendar appointments.
+Others facilitate contactless payments.

-Then we have smartwatches where it gets even better.
-They offer a more feature rich experience.
-The Apple Watch is practically a mini-computer.
-Wear OS devices also come with lots of apps that you can install.
-These are much more pricey so it will come down to what is important to you.
+Then there are smartwatches, which are even better.
+They provide a more robust experience.
+The Apple Watch is essentially a miniature computer.
+Wear OS devices also come with a plethora of apps that can be installed.
+These are significantly more expensive, so it will come down to what is most important to you.